mastrojs/mastrojs.github.io/data/index.md

 ## Join the community

 It's still early days.
-But we're looking to build a community of all kinds of people passionate about crafting websites, that are helping each other to do so.
+But we're looking to build an inclusive community of all kinds of people, united by a shared passion for crafting websites, and who are helping each other to learn new things.

 Something not working as expected or confusing?
 Would you like to contribute or have a question?